-“Early in the day that morning in LA, he came up behind me and grabbed around my chest and picked me up off of the floor.
+“Early in the day that morning in LA, he came up behind me and grabbed around my chest, and picked me up off of the floor.
 I don’t know anyone who enjoys being tackled from behind and picked up off the floor.
-When he let go, and I realized it was Ken, I was like, ‘Oh, okay, you’re back, cool.’
+When he let go and realized it was Ken, I was like, ‘Oh, okay, you’re back, cool.’

 Orton finished off his post with this final blow: “I honestly hope for his wife’s sake that he can find something else he’s marginally good at, and earn a living.
 I know he really wants to entertain, so good luck, Ken, you are gonna need it.”